dhruvv90/SpreadsheetJS/README.md

 # SpreadsheetJS [WIP]
-A Library specializing in reading Spreadsheet data, based in Typescript (4.2.3 - ES2020, Node : 10.14.0)
+A Library specializing in reading Spreadsheet data, based in Typescript
-* Focused on just reading, does not support writing.
+* Focused on reading and parsing data.
+Supported formats : .xls , xlsx.
-* Supported formats as of now : .xls , xlsx
+* Does not support writing.
+Does not support extracting styles and formatting.
+Just gets your data right.
-* Uses Stream based reading and SAX based parsing internally.
+* Developed in TS - 4.2.3 (ES2020).
+Node version : 10.14.0.
+Created by reverse engineering a spreadsheet AND OpenXML/SpreadsheetML documentation
-* Does not support extracting styles and formatting.
-Just gets your data right..
+* Internally Uses Stream based reading and SAX based parsing.

 # Aim of the project: